dwp/cinema-tickets/README.md

 ## 🤔 Struggles & Learnings
 Throughout the course of this project, I faced several challenges:

 **Unfamiliarity:** The project Type being set to Module was a challenge for me to get used to.
-Also working with classes isn't something I've done a lot.
+Also working with classes isn't something I've not done a lot of.

 **Third-party Dependencies**: Integrating with third-party services like TicketPaymentService and SeatReservationService presented unforeseen issues.
 Ensuring reliability and handling errors was a journey in itself.